maryash/maryash.github.io/235/programming_guidelines.md

 Now that you are logged into a Linux machine in the lab you can remotely compile and run your program with g++ (see the next section).

-To learn more about logging in remotely, using Linux, following the lab rules, and dealing with possible issues, read the [CS Lab FAQ](comp_sci_faq.pdf).
+To learn more about logging in remotely, using Linux, following the lab rules, and dealing with possible issues, go to the [Linux accounts instuctions page](http://compsci.hunter.cuny.edu/~csdir/) read the [CS Lab FAQ](comp_sci_faq.pdf).

 ---